mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 The ongoing chip shortage forced us into frequent redesigns, which bloated costs in engineering hours and raw materials.
 We were often in a race to redesign a circuit board before we ran out of our existing version, so we paid a premium to expedite the process.

 We finally escaped the redesign treadmill in September.
 I'm hopeful that our fourth quarter results will reflect the coming year.
-Our profit was $28.6k for the quarter, so if I sustain $9.5k per month in 2023, I'll be happy.
+Our profit was $28.6k for the quarter, so if we average $9.5k per month in 2023, I'll be happy.

 ### TinyPilot got a new website